nayhallbaqai/AndroidTechTestPokemon/README.md

 ##### Submission

-Please place your submission in a GitHub private repo and add _deepmatter-recruitment_ as a collaborator.
-You may fork this repo to create your private repo if you wish.
+Place your submission in a GitHub private repo and add _deepmatter-recruitment_ as a collaborator.
+We recommend that you fork this repo to create your private repo.